 - For Sale: upcycled furniture that’s ready to be sold, or on consignment.

 Once you’ve created the Folders, you can upload your furniture paint projects.
 It’s as quick and easy as posting on Instagram; each furniture piece becomes one Item in Sortly.
 Each Folder shows the total dollar value of the Items in it.

+Let’s say you want to add a vintage dresser to Sortly.
 Open your As Found furniture file, and click Add Item.
 Take a few photos of the dresser.
 You can also upload photos from your photo library.
 Sortly even lets you put arrows on the photos to point out damage.

 If you have inspiration photos for upcycling or furniture paint finishes, add them to the Item listing too.

 On the next screen is the Item Name.
 We’ll name this furniture paint project Victorian Dresser.